 If you require further information/copies of particular images, or would like Mike to conduct an article for you on a specific subject, you can contact him via the email link on the 'Talk to Us' page.
 We hope you enjoy visiting the website and that you return on a regular basis to check for updates.

-photography and also the United States, Italian and Greek armed forces; countries he has visited on numerous occasions.
-To date, Mike has flown with the United States Air Force, United States Marine Corps, Utah Air National Guard, NATO Airborne Early Warning & Control Force, Italian Air Force, Italian Navy, Spanish Air Force and the Hungarian Air Force.
+photography and also the United States, Italian and Greek armed forces.
+To date, Mike has flown with the United States Air Force, United States Marine Corps, Utah Air National Guard, German Air Force, Hungarian Air Force, Italian Air Force, Italian Navy, NATO Airborne Early Warning & Control Force, Royal Netherlands Air Force, Royal Navy and the Spanish Air Force.
 Outside of his activities with Jetwash Aviation Photos, Mike is also the International Editor for the International Society of Aviation Photography's magazine ISnAP, a post he has held since January 2012.
-Mike currently holds accredited press credentials with the IFNM News Agency and is also a Canon Professional Services member.
+Mike currently holds accredited press credentials with the IFNM News Agency and is also a Canon Professional Services (CPS) member.

-Based in the United Kingdom, Mike's preference is to spend time on the 'frontline', embedding himself with a military unit so as to get an unstaged and up-close view of the day to day operations of the modern army, navy and air forces around the globe.
-Mike has travelled extensively to photograph military aircraft and can so far include Austria, Belgium, Croatia, Eire, France, Germany, Greece, Israel, Italy, Japan, Macedonia, Malaysia, Morocco, Netherlands, Poland, Romania, Slovenia, South Africa, Spain, Sweden, Switzerland and Turkey in his log, along with his many visits to the United States.
-Mike has had images and articles appear in numerous leading aviation magazines such as Air Forces Monthly, Combat Aircraft, Code One, ISnAP, Military Aviation Review and AIM.
-Mike's images have also been used in various Mach III and Rand Corporation publications, as well as some of the world's leading digital-media magazines and websites.
+Based in the United Kingdom, Mike's preference is to spend time on the 'frontline', embedding himself within a military unit so as to get an unstaged and up-close view of the day-to-day operations of the modern army, navy and air forces around the world.
+Mike has travelled extensively to photograph military aircraft and can so far include Austria, Belgium, Croatia, Eire, France, Germany, Greece, Israel, Italy, Japan, Macedonia, Malaysia, Morocco, Netherlands, Poland, Romania, Russia, Slovenia, South Africa, Spain, Sweden, Switzerland and Turkey in his log, along with numerous visits to the United States.
+Mike has had images and articles appear in a large number of leading aviation websites, as well as magazines such as; Air Forces Monthly, Combat Aircraft, Code One, ISnAP, Global Military, Military Aviation Review and AIM.
+Mike's images have also been used in various Mach III, Rand Corporation and NATO JAPCC publications, the U.S Navy Air Museum in Patuxent River, Maryland; as well as some of the world's leading digital-media magazines and websites.

 As he now devotes himself full-time to aviation photography, Mike wants to expand on both the quality and content of Jetwash Aviation Photos and looks forward to building an ever expanding portfolio, some of which at least can be shared via this website.
 Mike has a particular passion for air-to-air